PnL Calculation Insights

 The “Real World” PnL (T0 to T3)

-- T0: The price at which the user initially swapped their base asset (e.g., SOL) into the tokens required for the liquidity pool.
+In reality, a user’s overall PnL for a liquidity provision cycle might be more accurately reflected by considering:- T0: The price at which the user initially swapped their base asset (e.g., SOL) into the tokens required for the liquidity pool.
 This is the true entry cost.

 - T3: The price at which the user swaps the tokens (received after removing liquidity) back into their original base asset (e.g., SOL).
 This is the true exit value.